 Not everyone is suited to work with clients in the clinical fields of speech-language pathology and audiology even though the student may maintain a satisfactory academic record.
 The faculty and staff of the Department of Communication Sciences and Disorders thus reserve the right to counsel students with this in mind, and to recommend a change of academic focus for the student who appears to have personality traits that would prevent the student from being successful in the discipline.

 The program is administered by WWU Extended Education (EE).
 It is important to note that acceptance into this post-baccalaureate program does not guarantee acceptance into the graduate program.
 These are two separate programs, and you will need to apply to the graduate program the following year.
-If you are interested in applying to the post-baccalaureate program, please contact Jenny Hebert, 360-650-7780, firstname.lastname@example.org for an application form.
-Information sessions and site tours are available the first Monday of the month after classes begin from October to May, 12:00 p.m.-1:30 p.m. or upon prior arrangement.
+If you are interested in applying to the post-baccalaureate program, please contact Jenny Hebert, 360-650-7780, email@example.com for an application form.
+ON SITE INFORMATION SESSIONS and CLINIC TOURS are available the first Monday of the month after classes begin from October to May, 12:00 p.m.-1:30 p.m. or upon prior arrangement.
 Contact department office at (360) 650-3885 or Post-baccalaureate Program Coordinator at (360) 650-3197.
+ONLINE INFORMATION SESSIONS are scheduled for December 13, 2017; January 17, 2018; February 13, 2018 from 6:00 - 7:00 p.m.
+Please RSVP with Jenny Hebert (contact information below) to secure your online space via Zoom.
+We look forward to meeting you and answering any questions you may have regarding our program.

 |Program Information||Application Information|